The short version

 Question #3: Does democracy belong in the workplace?

 In the old economy, democracy is a core value for nearly every one of us – when it comes to government.
 When it comes to organizations and the economy, we think quite differently.
-We think hierarchy and authority is not only important, but essential.
+We think hierarchy and authority are not only important, but essential.
 There’s no other way.
 So we have elite executive teams that make all the decisions – often to their own benefit at the expense of everyone else.

 In the new economy, democracy is a core value in our government AND in our economy.
 We expect organizations to abide by democratic processes.
 While not every decision comes to a vote, employees have an opportunity to have their voice truly heard.
 Perhaps even more importantly, organizations are owned cooperatively.
 So when the business succeeds, so do all of the people who have contributed to that success.